ship-components/ship-components-buttons/README.md

 2. `npm test`

 ## History
+* 0.1.5 - Fixes Jest to pass all tests
 * 0.1.4 - Moved ship-components-* to dependencies
 * 0.1.3 - Updated devDependencies and broke tests...
 * 0.1.2 - Fixed css with wrapper